seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 A friendly eye could never see such faults.

 **BRUTUS**
-A flatterer’s would not, though they do appear
+A flatterer's would not, though they do appear
 As huge as high Olympus.

 **CASSIUS**